SanderBlom/PoolFrontend/README.md

 A live demo application can be accesed <a href="https://smartpool.no">here</a>

-How to deploy the application to a Ubuntu server:
+How to deploy the application on a Ubuntu server:
 1. Install postgreSQL, create a new database with the name smartpool and a new user with access to the database.

 2. Copy the content of the "database schema" file and run this in a new querry window for the smartpool database, and execute it.